Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 The retail supply chain refers to a network of companies, processes, and information that moves a product from supplier to end consumer.

-The grocery store supply chain has six key steps.
+The grocery store supply chain has six key steps:

 Note: This model primarily applies to food products.
 Other products in your supermarket, such as clothing or cookware, may have additional design steps.